Hurghada Excursions to Dendera

 Although Dendera was not a leading political force in Upper Egypt, its notables built several mastabas of some size, though only one had any decoration apart from stelae and false doors.
 On the west end of the site are brick-vaulted catacombs of Late Period animal burials, primarily birds and dogs.
 In contrast, cow burials have been found at various points in the cemetery.
 Of course, this was a significant site for the Hathor cult, whose forms included a cow.

 Several Roman Period kiosks front the main temple area.
-After those, the monumental gateway of Domitian and Trajan is set in a massive mud-brick enclosure wall that surrounds the complex and leads to an open space.
-Although the site lacks an arcade and the two towers which ought to precede the inner temple, an unfinished inner enclosure wall of stone surrounds a courtyard with side entrances which open before the sizeable hypostyle hall added in the 1st century AD by the emperor Tiberius.
+After that, the monumental gateway of Domitian and Trajan is set in a massive mud-brick enclosure wall that surrounds the complex and leads to an open space.
+Although the site lacks an arcade and the two towers which ought to precede the inner temple, an unfinished inner enclosure wall of stone surrounds a courtyard with side entrances open before the sizeable hypostyle hall added in the 1st century AD by the emperor Tiberius.

 The new sanctuary was well-designed and followed Ptolemaic models.
 To match the level of the Hathor temple, the new building was erected on a high platform.
 A temporary access staircase led up to the side of the platform.
 As usual, the roofing slabs were not positioned beneath the level of the cavetto moulding around the building’s top but would have probably been hidden by a parapet wall.
 The core building contains a sequence of three rooms.